 A story I wrote for The New York Times in the early 1980s about reviving the Grand Concourse, the magnificent Champs-Elysées of the stricken Bronx, grew into my first book, South Bronx Rising.
 How, I wondered—in our rich nation—had this once-thriving borough come so close to annihilation from poverty, crime, abandonment, and arson?
 In 2002, I updated that original book with a 2nd edition describing the amazing rebuilding and revival led by grass-roots non-profits.
 And now, twenty years later, I have had the good fortune to revisit this place and see the wonder of a restored Bronx River and in this 3rd edition tell the continuing story of the amazing Bronx activists who have been enriching their community with the arts, culture, and savvy political activism.

 In the intervening years between that first and third editions of my Bronx book, I spent many years writing books about the Gilded Age, those tumultuous decades after the Civil War when the United States emerged as a wealthy industrial power, an amazing engine of invention and prosperity.
-The era seemed so resonant with our own—a swiftly urbanizing world upended by new technologies and vast fortunes: the astonishment of electricity as a neophyte technology in Empires of Light; the remaking of America by the railroads as they transformed space and time in Conquering Gotham; and the evermore globalized cities captured in Eiffel’s Tower (2009).
+The era seemed so resonant with our own—a swiftly urbanizing world upended by new technologies and vast fortunes: the astonishment of electricity as a neophyte technology in Empires of Light (2002); the remaking of America by the railroads as they transformed space and time in Conquering Gotham (2007); and the evermore globalized cities captured in Eiffel’s Tower (2009).
 In my 2016 book, URBAN FORESTS, I took on the beguiling story of how American cities beautified with what most of us take for granted—the trees.